edeetee/ffgl-rs/README.md

 # FFGL in Rust

-FFGL Binding for rust.
-Resolume + macos + glium + rust
+FFGL (Resolume & VDMX plugin) framework for rust.

 ![Screenshot](docs/screenshot.png)

 ## Support

-- Currently Macos only
+- !
+Currently Macos only
-  - Wouldn't require too much to get working on windows, just need to get the build script working
+  - Wouldn't require too much to get working on windows, someone just needs to test and create the build script
 - FFGL 2 (resolume)
+- VDMX 5

+Please get in contact with me at [vis@edt.nz](mailto:vis@edt.nz) if you have any questions!

 ## Functionality